 Cacao is loaded with antioxidants including a class of polyphenols called flavonoids.
 In fact, cacao and chocolate products have the highest flavonoid content by weight of any other food, especially if consumed raw and unprocessed, helping to reduce inflammation and the incidence of pro-inflammatory conditions.
-Further, the antioxidant effects of cocoa may directly influence insulin resistance and, in turn, reduce risk for diabetes.
+Further, the antioxidant effects of cacao may directly influence insulin resistance and, in turn, reduce risk for diabetes.
 Research has shown that the flavonoids present in cacao preserve cognitive abilities during aging in rats, lower the risk for developing Alzheimer's disease, and decrease the risk of stroke in humans.

 Raw, unprocessed cacao is a great natural source of dietary fiber and essential minerals like magnesium, calcium, and iron.
 Cacao contains a neurotransmitter called theobromine, a mild stimulant sometimes used as a treatment for depression.
 It can also help reduce stress and induce positive effects on mood by balancing the production of the feel-good hormones serotonin and dopamine.

-There are many healthy ways to enjoy the amazing benefits of cacao and this recipe is one of them.
-Instead of buying processed chocolate treats that contain various unhealthy ingredients, such as refined sugar, dairy and pro-inflammatory hydrogenated fats, try making this special homemade treat that everyone will enjoy.
+There are many healthy ways to enjoy the amazing benefits of cacao and this recipe is certainly one of them.
+Instead of buying processed chocolate treats that contain various unhealthy ingredients, such as refined sugar, dairy and hydrogenated fats, try making this special homemade treat that everyone will enjoy.

 Happy Mother's Day ♥